-It was noted that requiring good collateral is a key basis of the traditional doctrine of the LOLR.
+It was noted that requiring good collateral is a key basis of the traditional view of the LOLR (although this could be eased in a systemic crisis).
 Some central banks implicitly responded to the loss of market liquidity in 2007 and 2008 by reducing collateral standards (accepting residential mortgages, and even ABS).
 This in turn could be seen as reliquifying the ABS market indirectly, in effect setting prices for those assets, as market maker of last resort.
 The Fed and the Bank of England extended their lists of eligible collateral, the Fed including credit derivatives in eligible collateral.
-Eventually the Bank of England set up a system of long term swaps for mortgages and ABS with government bonds, thought likely to total over £50 billion, but only for assets already held on the banks' balance sheets in December 2007.
+Eventually the Bank of England set up a system of long term swaps for mortgages and ABS with government bonds, (the Special Liquidity Scheme) initially thought likely to total over £50 billion, but only for assets already held on the banks' balance sheets in December 2007.

 This easing of collateral requirements is an inversion of traditional LOLR rules, with central banks possibly accepting excessive credit risk (although the latter is controlled by haircuts, notably by the Bank of England) and also potentially encouraging banks to continue risky lending practices (if such loans can still be used as collateral), and correspondingly justifying the banks' low levels of liquid assets (Goodhart 2008b).
-Meanwhile banks had the incentive to hoard top quality collateral, and central banks may risk becoming lenders of first resort, facing adverse selection as banks have an incentive to offer up the worst quality assets as collateral.
+Meanwhile banks had the incentive to hoard top quality collateral, and central banks were thought to becoming lenders of first resort, facing adverse selection as banks have an incentive to offer up the worst quality assets as collateral.
 This was an issue for the ECB, which did not expand its already-extensive list of eligible collateral, but did find that banks were undertaking ABS securitisations solely for ECB collateral (Economist 2008b).